pr0733k/pr0733k.github.io/README.md

-# pr0733k.github.io
+# Personal Website Template

-Personal website for social links, basic info, and resume
+Description: A beginner-friendly personal website template with helpful comments.

+Fork this repository and edit away!